Image by bernardbodo via Adobe Stock

 But there’s a catch.
 Because you’re borrowing more than 80% of the property’s value, many lenders will charge you LMI.
 Depending on how much you’re borrowing, LMI can be a significant cost, ranging from a few thousand dollars up to twenty thousand dollars or more, depending on the price of the property you’re buying.

 Low deposit home loans aren’t as common as higher deposit home loans, but they are available from some of the biggest lenders including the big four banks: ANZ, Westpac, Commonwealth Bank and NAB, as well as ING, Suncorp Bank, Macquarie Bank, Bank of Queensland, ME Bank, and Bendigo & Adelaide Bank.

 95% deposit home loans do come with certain downsides, like higher interest rates, higher fees and stricter lending criteria to compensate for the fact that you’re a riskier borrower.

 95% home loan lenders

-Base criteria of: a $400,000 loan amount, variable, principal and interest (P&I) home loans with an LVR (loan-to-value) ratio of 95% or over.
+Base criteria of: a $400,000 loan amount, variable, principal and interest (P&I) home loans with an LVR (loan-to-value) ratio of at least 80%.
+If products listed have an LVR <80%, they will be clearly identified in the product name along with the specific LVR.
 Introductory rate products were not considered for selection.
 Monthly repayments were calculated based on the selected products’ advertised rates, applied to a $400,000 loan with a 30-year loan term.
-Rates correct as at 2 December 2019.
+Rates correct as at 18 May 2020.
 View disclaimer.